Inflectra/rapise-documentation/docs/Guide/features.md

 # Features

-Rapise is a feature-rich test automation system, however all the features have been designed to make test automation as easy as possible.
+Rapise is a feature-rich test automation system.
+However, all its features have been designed to make test automation as easy as possible.

 Most of the features of Rapise fall into one of five categories: